We know that providing personal information is an act of trust and we take that seriously.

 This means that using your information is necessary for us to build our business and provide our services to you.
 We consider and balance any potential impact on you and your rights before we process your personal data for our legitimate interests.
 Our legitimate interests include:

-- Communicating with you about our services: we may contact you about Bulb news, product updates and new products that we think you might be interested in.
+Communicating with you about our services: we may contact you about Bulb news, product updates and new products that we think you might be interested in.
 We may also contact you to provide you with offers, competitions, marketing materials and other promotional materials, both online and through other marketing channels, such as third party social networks, like Facebook.
+We do not contact our members with marketing messages through SMS or direct messaging via social media.

 If you have questions about the lawful basis on which we collect and use your information, you can email our Data Protection Officer at email@example.com.